moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 Loading it will automatically load the FAST-Java repository.
 Carrefour and MoTion (which were used in the previous post) are still necessary, so if you are starting from a clean image, you will need them as well.

-Note : The dependencies of those projects might not be imported in the same way, so you should make sure in Iceberg that all the packages are properly loaded, just in case.

 # Copying the (F)ASTs to transform

 With our import done, we are ready to get to work! :smile:
 To create our transformation, we will modify the FAST of each candidate method for our transformation, and this modified FAST will then be generated into source code that we will be able to inject into the actual source files.
-Therefore, our next step is modifying the FASTs of our methods.
+Therefore, our next step is modifying the FAST of our methods.
-Hovewer, we will begin by making a copy of said FAST, to insure that our transformation will not modify the actual original model of our method.
+However, we will begin by making a copy of said FAST, to ensure that our transformation will not modify the actual original model of our method.
 If that happens, we will still be able to run Carrefour on our method again (using the message `generateFastAndBind`) but it is better to avoid that scenario.
 If we have a bug on our tool and the FAST of many methods ends up being modified, then re-calculating and binding every FAST will be a big waste of time.
 Making a copy allows us to make the same actions, but ensures that our model remains untouched.

 To create a copy, we have a visitor that fortunately does all the job for us!
 Using this simple command will give you a FAST copy :